jgullinkala/AirQualityRegression/README.md

 14. RH: Relative Humidity (%)
 15. AH: Absolute Humidity

-The dataset contains missing values and the target variable is CO(GT).
-The dataset is used to predict the hourly concentration of CO in mg/m^3.
-The dataset is used to build a regression model to predict the hourly concentration of CO in mg/m^3.
+The dataset contains missing values and the target variable is Date.
+It is choosen as target variable because it is a time-seires dataset and we are interested in predicting the concentration of other pollutants based on the date.

 ## The code covers the following steps: